marvinrusinek/angular-10-quiz-app/README.md

 # To-Do Items:
 # Important:
-- navigating to next question -- get working, make sure button is pressable only once so questionID is incremented only once
 - timer not working in quiz app in IntelliJ and in StackBlitz
-- make sure that the Dependency Injection functionality works correctly
+- make sure that the Dependency Injection works correctly

 # Immediate:
 - fetch explanationOptionsText and correctAnswerMessage from QuizService